Skip to content

 }

-We have hook() API to define global middlewares.
-Let’s implement a logger in middlewares.c apply it before every handler.
+We have hook() function to define global middlewares.
+Let’s implement a simple logger in middlewares.c and apply it before every handler.

 src/middlewares.h